deer-flow

 bytedance

-Description: An open-source SuperAgent harness that researches, codes, and creates.
-With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes to hours.
+Description: An open-source long-horizon SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skill, subagents and message...

 Summary Information